OpenAssetIO/OpenAssetIO-Manager-BAL/README.md

   default of `bal` using the `entity_reference_url_scheme` setting.
   This must be set to a simple alphanumeric string.

+- Specific versions of BAL entities are accessed using the `v=X` query parameter, where `X` is an integer version number starting at `1`.

 ## Installation

 To use the plugin in an OpenAssetIO host, install via `pip`, or set (or append) the